Biography of William "B.J." Smith

 Ebensburg, PA 15931

 B.J. was also active in his community coaching Little League teams for many years.
-B.J. was elected as a Cambria County Commissioner on November 4, 2015, and looks forward to working with Commissioners Chernisky and Wissinger in the years ahead.
+B.J. was elected as a Cambria County Commissioner on November 4, 2015 and re-elected in 2019, and looks forward to continuing to work with the other commissioners in the years ahead.
 He also looks forward to establishing a friendly and productive relationship with the local business community.